 The decision affirmed the panel of three federal district court judges that originally heard the case.

-Law prohibited cable providers from showing sexually oriented programs except late at night
+Law said cable providers could show sexually-oriented programs only late at night

 Section 505 required cable television providers whose offerings were “primarily dedicated to sexually-oriented programming” to restrict its availability to the hours of 10 p.m. to 6 a.m.
 The law sought to prevent children from viewing the channels through “signal bleed,” which occurs when nonsubscribers gain inadvertent access to audio or visual, or both, elements of the sexually explicit pay-per-view channels.

-Supreme Court finds law violates First Amendment rights of Playboy Channel and viewers
+Supreme Court said law violated First Amendment rights of Playboy Channel and viewers

 In his opinion for the Court, Justice Anthony M. Kennedy affirmed the decision of the lower court and held that section 505 unconstitutionally curtailed not just Playboy’s First Amendment protection, but also that of willing viewers of the sexually oriented programming who wished to view it during times other than the designated window.
 Although conceding the presence of a compelling interest, Justice Kennedy cited section 504 as a less restrictive alternative, treating it as a per se indicator that section 505 was not narrowly tailored.

 Dissent found compelling state interest in helping parents protect their children